Rights and Responsibilities

 And authors can expect ACM to

-- Protect the reputation of authors by seeking appropriate redress for the plagiarism of works they authored that were published under ACM Copyright or the ACM Publishing Agreement License
+- Protect the reputation of authors by seeking appropriate redress for the plagiarism of works they authored to which ACM holds copyright

 When an author makes a submission, a confidential review process is initiated.
 The aim of the review process is to make an appropriate and timely decision on whether a submission should be published.
 Such decisions are based on proper review by well-qualified and impartial reviewers.
 Authors have the right to expect prompt, clear, and specific feedback.
 To facilitate this process, a submission must follow publication requirements and authors must be attentive in responding to questions.